- OIT Home

 Certificates: Megatron vs Ignition

-When you first connect to the wireless network in one of the newly upgraded buildings, you will be prompted to accept a certificate from Megatron.
+When you first connect to the wireless network in one of the newly upgraded buildings, you will be prompted to accept a certificate from Megatron or from Galvatron.
 (See the list of currently upgraded buildings at the top of this page.)
 Then, when you first connect to the wireless in one of the non-upgraded buildings, you will be prompted to accept a certificate from Ignition.
 Once you have done this once for both the Old Network server and the New Network server, you should not need to do it again.

 Occasionally, some devices do not like to accept two different certificates from the same wireless network.
 When this happens, your device will not want to connect to the wireless network in either the old buildings or the new buildings.
 When this happens you will need to "forget" the wireless network and then you will need to reconnect to the wireless network.
 This will force your device to forget the certificate that it is stuck on and then it will be able to re-accept it.